 We do not manage to the benchmark.
 Our country and sector exposures are purely a reflection of where we are finding Big Ideas.
-As seen in the graphic below, approximately 46% of our assets by weight are in U.S. equities, as many of the leading beneficiaries of disruptive change are U.S.-based companies.
-We are also big believers in the growth opportunities in emerging markets, and especially in China, where our exposure is significantly higher than the benchmark.
-As seen in the graphic below, on a sector basis, our highest exposure is to Information Technology (IT), which is again a reflection of the companies that are benefiting the most from disruptive change and in which we are invested.
+As seen in the graphic to the right, approximately 60% of our assets by weight are in U.S. equities, as many of the leading beneficiaries of disruptive change are U.S.-based companies.
+We are also big believers in the growth opportunities in emerging markets, where our exposure is significantly higher than the benchmark.
+As seen in the second graphic below, on a sector basis, our highest exposure is to Information Technology (IT), which is again a reflection of the companies that are benefiting the most from disruptive change.